Davis Projects for Peace Fellowships

 - Submit your application by email to the MIT selection committee at firstname.lastname@example.org.

 - Attachments must be .doc or .docx files (not PDFs).

 - Please include Davis Peace Project and your name in the subject line of your email.

-We need a complete application in order to consider you for support, so please ensure we receive all of the following materials (see guidelines below):
+We need a complete application in order to consider you for support:

 - A one-page safety and cultural impact statement